vanjac/Minus/language.md

 - `varName` adds the value of the variable to the stack.
 - `{` increments the namespace counter by 1.
 Before execution continues, bracketed lines are searched for in the current namespace (but not subnamespaces) and executed - see below.
 - `}` decrements the namespace counter by 1, and deletes all variables associated with the namespace.
-- `[` and `]` characters on the same line surround code that should be run before anything else in the namespace.
+- `[` and `]` characters mark the beginning and end of code that should be run before anything else in the namespace.
 Once execution actually reaches this point, these sections are skipped.
-There can be any number of these lines in a namespace.
+There can be any number of these sections in a namespace.
 - `@` adds the program counter position to the stack.
 - `!` removes the top number on the stack and sets the program counter to that position.
 The first word there is skipped before execution continues.
 - `-` removes two stack items and subtracts the second from the first.
 The result is then added to the stack.